 Sharing and stimulating stories of reconciliation

 To engage whole communities across generational divides, Project STaR held an interfaith speaking-out tour of Serb, Croat, and Bosniak religious leaders, and facilitates community-wide film screenings and discussions.
-Throughout both the Federation of Bosnia and Herzegovina and the Republika Srpska, we screen the powerful anti-war documentary Maglaj: War and Peace.
+Throughout both the Federation of Bosnia and Herzegovina and the Republika Srpska, we screened the powerful anti-war documentary Maglaj: War and Peace.
 The film features 3 commanders (Bosniak, Croat, and Serb) who fought each other during the Bosnian War and have since reconciled and developed mutual respect.
 These screenings, often featuring the 3 generals in person, have stimulated powerful discussions with the audience about experiences of the war, and the shared desire, across ethnic divides, for a lasting peace.
 We also facilitated a discussion with the generals after the film at the 2019 Sarajevo Film Festival, where we also brought a delegation of 50 project youth.